Sucerquia/ASE-PLUMED_tutorial/MD.md

 variables second and third central moment.
 Orange stars represent the location of the local minima isomers of the LJ cluster in this space.

 Note that the system remains confined in the same stable state.
-That means, for this case, MD is not enough for exploring all possible configurations and obtaining a statistical study of the possible configurations of the system -at least in the simulated time scale-.
-Therefore, an alternative is to use an enhanced sampling method.
+Therefore, the MD simulation is too short and it is not possible to explore all configurations or to obtain a statistical study of the possible configurations of the system.
+An alternative is to use an enhanced sampling method.
 In this case, we implement Well-Tempered Metadynamics for reconstructing the Free Energy Surface (FES).